remcoros/WOTC_UITacticalHUD_LagFixes/WOTC_UITacticalHUD_LagFixes/ReadMe.txt

 [h2]Using '[WOTC] Unlimited Ability Icons'? [b]READ THIS:[/b][/h2]

-Since recent updates, this mod [b]already includes[b] the functionality of Unlimited Ability Icons.
+Since recent updates, this mod [b]already includes[/b] the functionality of Unlimited Ability Icons.
 You [b]MUST[/b] remove or disable '[WOTC] Unlimited Ability Icons', you don't need it with this mod.
 It is safe to remove mid-campaign and from tactical saves.

 Thanks -bg- for letting me include the functionality of Unlimited Ability Icons into this mod!